 10. Stress and Pressure

 Stress and pressure refer to the emotional and psychological strain that managers and employees experience when trying to meet work demands and expectations.
 Stress and pressure arise from high demands and tight deadlines in the workplace.
 Stress and pressure increase tension and irritability, leading to conflicts.
-Heavy workloads, lack of support, unrealistic expectations are major causes of Stress and pressure.
+Heavy workloads, lack of support, and unrealistic expectations are major causes of Stress and pressure.
 Stress and pressure escalate conflicts by reducing patience and increasing emotional reactivity.
-S

 11. Resistance to Change